 Twitter | Email

-I’m a PhD student in Physical Geography interested in paleoecology, bioclimatic sensitivity, and interactive maps.
+I’m a PhD candidate in Physical Geography interested in paleoecology, bioclimatic sensitivity, and interactive maps.
 My PhD research involves exploring the patterns of tropical ecoclimatic sensitivity.

 Website | Orcid | Twitter | Email